Ada Support

 Cost = volume x price per conversation.
 Straightforward, scalable, and easy to model out for the year ahead.

 Bottom line: Resolution-based pricing introduces hidden volatility.
-Conversation-based pricing is easy to forecast.
+Conversation-based pricing is easier to forecast and budget.

 Resolution-based